 There’s not much better bar snack–or any snack–than pretzels and beer cheese.
 After making this for the restaurant I used to work in, I can confidently say this is the best beer cheese sauce for pretzels in all the land!

-It’s so good, you may decide to spread it on anything and everything from brats, polenta fries and bread pretzels to tortilla chips or a great double cheeseburger!
+It’s so good, you may decide to spread it on anything and everything from brats, polenta fries to bread pretzels to tortilla chips.

 When you reduce beer on the stove, you concentrate its flavors.
 Whatever flavor properties the beer originally has, it will have more of once you reduce the volume of liquid (a combination of most of the alcohol and a lot of the water) on the stove.